-It has now been over 23 years since GWH first brought its Black History presentation to the very first classroom.
-Our mission is “To build upon the legacies, triumphs and accomplishments of African American people, both past and present to inspire, encourage, educate and transform the presence of prejudice and racial divide into a promise of unity and hope."
-In doing so we are planting the seed of self-value , while creating a platform where both African American history and emerging technologies can be used to help prepare African American youth for the 21st century’s competitive environment.
+It has now been over 23 years since Grandmothers Who Help (GWH) first brought its Black History presentation to the very first classroom with a mission, “To build upon the legacies, triumphs and accomplishments of African American people, both past and present; to inspire, encourage, educate and transform the presence of prejudice and racial divide into a promise of unity and hope”.
+In doing, we strive to plant the seed of self value , while creating a platform where both African American history and emerging technologies can both be used to help prepare African American youth for the 21st century’s competitive environment.